 Under any of the alternatives, population growth in Seattle will drive development and redevelopment of residential and commercial properties.
-As discussed above, differences in the availability or distribution of habitats in the city would be unlikely to result in any appreciable impacts on regional populations of plants or animals in or near Seattle.
-Based on this consideration, combined with the existing statutory and regulatory requirements that provide protection for plants and animals, none of the alternatives would be expected to result in impacts that would reduce the likelihood that populations of native plant or animal species would persist in or near Seattle sing statutory of a plant or animal species in the wild.
+As discussed above, differences in the availability or distribution of habitats in the city would be unlikely to result in any appreciable impacts on regional populations of plants or animals.
+Based on this consideration, combined with the existing statutory and regulatory requirements that provide protection for plants and animals, none of the alternatives would be expected to result in impacts that would reduce the likelihood of survival or recovery of a plant or animal species in the wild.

 Similarly, none of the action alternatives would be expected to have significant, unavoidable adverse impacts on aquatic species and habitats.
 On-site stormwater management would likely be required for development or redevelopment projects within the city limits (see Section 3.1.4 in Earth & Water Quality).
 Implementation of required stormwater management would occur under any of the alternatives.
-For these reasons, none of the action alternatives would be expected to result in an appreciable increase (compared to the No Action alternative) in the delivery of stormwater contaminants to fish-bearing streamssurface waters.
-This, in turn, would avoid or minimize the potential for adverse impacts on fish, wildlife, and their habitats.
+For these reasons, none of the action alternatives would be expected to result in an appreciable increase (compared to the No Action alternative) in the delivery of stormwater contaminants to fish-bearing streams.